Salman-Nur/attendance-system/README.md

 # Features

-# Admin

 # User Management:
-Create Teachers (Name, Username, Password)
+1.Create Teachers (Name, Username, Password)
-Create Students (Name, Username, Password)
+2.Create Students (Name, Username, Password)

 # Course Management:
-Create and manage Courses (Course Name, Fees)
-Assign Teachers to Courses
+1.Create and manage Courses (Course Name, Fees) 2.Assign Teachers to Courses
-Enroll Students in Courses
+3.Enroll Students in Courses

 # Class Scheduling:
-Set and manage Class Schedules for each course Schedule consists of day, time, and total number of classes (e.g., Sunday 8PM-10PM, 20 Classes) Teacher
+1.Set and manage Class Schedules for each course 2.Schedule consists of day, time, and total number of classes (e.g., Sunday 8PM-10PM, 20 Classes) Teacher

 # Attendance Reporting:
-View attendance reports for courses they are assigned to Reports include Student names and their attendance status (Present or Absent) for each class Student
+1.View attendance reports for courses they are assigned to 2.Reports include Student names and their attendance status (Present or Absent) for each class Student

 # Attendance Management:
-Login to the system and mark attendance for courses they are enrolled in Attendance can only be marked during scheduled class times
+1.Login to the system and mark attendance for courses they are enrolled in 2.Attendance can only be marked during scheduled class times

 # Technology Stack
+1. C#
-C#, .NET with Entity Framework, SQL Server for data persistence
+2. .NET with Entity Framework
+3. SQL Server for data persistence